-- Finally, Report –– Compile and submit required remediation validation records (if applicable), and submit compliance reports to the acquiring bank and card brands (i.e. Visa, MasterCard, American Express, etc.) with which you do business.
+- Finally, Report –– Compile and submit required remediation validation records (if applicable), and submit compliance reports to the acquiring bank and card brands (i.e. Visa, Mastercard, Amex, etc.) with which you do business.

-Even if credit card data passes through your self-hosted (i.e. non-SaaS) ecommerce platform, you are still on the hook for ensuring that any related servers you control (be it your database server, PoS system, credit card processing terminal, utility server or internet application server) are sufficiently secure and compliant.
+Even if credit card data passes through your self-hosted (i.e. non-SaaS) ecommerce platform, you are still on the hook for ensuring that any related servers you control (be it your database server, PoS system software, credit card processing terminal, utility server or internet application server) are sufficiently secure and compliant.

-Each server – or all IP addressable devices – that cardholder data is stored inside or transmitted through is termed a CDE (cardholder data environment) and requires:
+Each server that cardholder data is stored inside or transmitted through is termed a CDE (cardholder data environment) and requires:

 - Virus scanning software installed and running daily.

 - Its operating system to be kept up-to-date with the latest security patches.

 - The containing room or server rack (i.e. the physical environment containing the computer systems running commerce related servers) be kept under lock-and-key with limited authorized administrative access only.

 - Entrance to/from the room by administrative personnel (including date/time and purpose of access) needs to be logged.
 These logs need to be archived and migrated off of the primary servers and housed securely elsewhere so that auditors can readily access them if required by the bank or credit card company.